Elizabeth A. Clark

 In the late 1990s, she became increasingly engaged with literary theory, cultural criticism, and ideological critique, which she recognized could assist scholars in reading elite, early Christian texts with greater nuance.
 She published her indispensable book The Origenist Controversy: The Cultural Construction of an Early Christian Debate (Princeton University Press, 1992) at this time.
 A landmark study of bitter quarrels among late fourth-century “church fathers,” her detailed analysis identified the personal, doctrinal, and theological rivalries that transformed Origen of Alexandria from intellectual forefather to pariah.
 Her famous essay, “The Lady Vanishes: Dilemmas of a Female Historian after the Linguistic Turn,” encapsulated a problem that was becoming increasingly clear: it is difficult (if not impossible) to locate “real” women in elite literary texts; scholars must attend to the “social logic” of these texts, she argued, even while considering the ways that ancient women leave their traces in these same texts.
 Published that same year, the “linguistic turn” also informed Reading Renunciation, Asceticism and Scripture in Early Christianity (Princeton University Press, 1999), a ground-breaking study of early Christian interpretive gymnastics.
 History, Theory, Text: Historians and the Linguistic Turn (Harvard University Press, 2014) addressed historians more broadly, calling the field to more sensitive engagement with literary sources.
 Most recently Clark has turned her attention to the history of early Christianity as taught and described in the context of nineteenth and early-twentieth century American seminary education.
 Her Founding the Fathers: Early Church History and Protestant Professors in Nineteenth-Century America (University of Pennsylvania Press, 2011) and The Fathers Refounded: Protestant Liberalism, Roman Catholic Modernism, and the Teaching of Ancient Christianity in Early Twentieth-Century America (University of Pennsylvania Press, 2019) demonstrate the defining influence of seminaries and their focus on advanced liberal studies in the history of American higher education.

 Professor Clark’s legacy extends far beyond her considerable contributions as a scholar, mentor, and teacher.
 She was a founding editor of the Journal for Early Christian Studies, now a premier journal in the field.
 Past president of the American Academy of Religion, the American Society of Church History, and the North American Patristics Society, she has also received honorary doctorates from the University of Uppsala (2003) and Yale University (2013).
-Over the course of her career, she has been awarded numerous fellowships, including from the Guggenheim Foundation, the National Endowment for the Humanities, and the American Council of Learned Societies.
+Over the course of her career, she was awarded numerous fellowships, including from the Guggenheim Foundation, the National Endowment for the Humanities, and the American Council of Learned Societies.
 In 2003, she received the Distinguished Career Award from the American Society of Church History and she earned the Distinguished Service Award of the North American Patristic Society in 2006.
 In 2010, she received the Dean’s Award for Excellence in Mentoring from the Duke University Graduate School.

 The Center for Late Ancient Studies, founded by Clark herself, was renamed in her honor by the Board of Trustees of Duke University in 2018.
+She passed away in September 2021.